diku-dk/futhark/tools/release/README.md

    release notes from `CHANGELOG.md` and upload the binary tarball.

 You're done!
 Congratulations!
-Increment the version number in `package.yaml` and make room for a new release in `CHANGELOG.md` and go hack some more on the compiler.
+Increment the version number in `package.yaml` (such that Z=0) and make room for a new release in `CHANGELOG.md` and go hack some more on the compiler.